Omotola-Olasope/cd0037-API-Development-and-Documentation-project/My_Project_README.md

 }

 ###### POST /questions/search
-Search for a question using a search term.
+Search for a question using a search term
+Request argument: a search term/phrase
-Returns a success value, a list of questions, total questions in the search and current category.
+Returns a success value, a list of questions, total questions in the search and current category

 ###### Errors
 # Error 400